SuperBruceJia/paper-reading/shell-script/BigData/Apache_Pig.md

 GROUP ...
 BY ...

+Group_data = GROUP Relation_name BY age;

 FOREACH ...
 GENERATE group as deptno, COUNT(emp) AS ...

 ### The JOIN operator is used to combine records from two or more relations.

 JOIN ...
 BY ..., ...
 BY ...

+result = JOIN relation1 BY columnname, relation2 BY columnname;

 empDept = GROUP emp BY deptno;